-On the northern side of the Furano Basin, this agricultural town is a convenient jumping-off point for both Tokachi-dake’s wonderful onsen and great hikes in the southwestern part of Daisetsuzan National Park.
+On the northern side of the Furano Basin, the agricultural town Kamifurano is a convenient jumping-off point for both wonderful onsen and great hikes on the Tokachidake Mountains in the southwestern part of Daisetsuzan National Park.

-Just 10km north of Furano, this small rural town is a dream destination for flower lovers.
+Just 10km north of Furano, the small rural town Nakafurano is a dream destination for flower lovers.
 In July the scenic hillside gardens are covered with lavender.

-One stop before Furano on the line, Gakuden is the closest station to Furano Grape Juice Factory (600m) and Furano Winery (2km) on the scenic hills.
+One stop before Furano on the line, Gakuden (in Northern Furano) is the closest station to Furano Grape Juice Factory (600m) and Furano Winery (2km) on the scenic hills.
 A few trains don’t stop here.